Skype for Business might be closing, but businesses need to be wary of cloud-based collaboration

 When Microsoft announced it was going to be shuttering Skype for Business Online at the end of July 2021, it came as little surprise.
 The company’s focus on Teams over the preceding years had suggested it saw that application as being better suited to enterprise collaboration needs.
 That investment paid off when the pandemic hit, with Teams regularly talked about as one of the big winners of the ensuing lockdown.

 What those discussions, and indeed Skype for Business Online’s absence from them, highlight is the proliferation of software-as-a-service (SaaS) solutions in the collaboration space.
-Whether it’s instant messaging to facilitate quick conversations, or videoconferencing to replicate face-to-face meetings, the brands that have become synonymous with remote working are easily accessible via the public cloud.
+Whether it’s instant messaging to facilitate quick conversations, or secure video conferencing to replicate face-to-face meetings, the brands that have become synonymous with remote working are easily accessible via the public cloud.

 The public cloud risk factor